 Taking it all in

-There was a lot to take in but a very useful and inspiring exercise.
+Still, it was a very useful learning experience.
 We operate in an industry where heritage matters.
-Understanding the role this boot played in our history, and how it changed over time, encouraged us to develop a service boot that honoured this proud legacy, one I hope our customers appreciate and whose story will hopefully inspire them.
+Understanding the role the service boots played in our history, and how it changed over time, encouraged us to develop a service boot that honoured this proud legacy, one I hope that our customers will appreciate and whose story will inspire them as it did us.

-In the final instalment of this three part series, we look at how this exercises influenced the development of our 2020 Collection.
-Subscribe and be notified when it is live!
-Pre-orders for service boots are now available.
+In the final installment of this three-part series, we look at how this exercise influenced the development of our 2020 Collection.
+Read Part Three now!